ironblodz/tecprestige/wp-content/plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 * Bumped `Tested up to` tag

 = 1.8.8.1 =
-* Small CSS fix so that the payment instructions table on the "Thank You" page is not partially hidden on some mobile devices (Thanks Jorge Fonseca for the report)
+* Small CSS fix so that the payment instructions table on the “Thank You” page is not partially hidden on some mobile devices (Thanks Jorge Fonseca for the report)

 = 1.8.8 =
 * WPML Fix: Shows the payment instructions on the correct language on the “Thank You” page and on Order Status and Customer Notes emails